aws-samples/aws-analytics-reference-architecture/core/API.md

 Replay the data in the given PartitionedDataset.

-It will dump files into the `sinkBucket` based on the given `frequency`.
+It will dump files into the target based on the given `frequency`.
 The computation is in a Step Function with two Lambda steps.

 1. resources/lambdas/find-file-paths